marijnh/Eloquent-JavaScript/06_object.md

 {{index "static method"}}

-Give the class a static `from` method that takes an iteratable object as argument and creates a group that contains all the values produced by iterating over it.
+Give the class a static `from` method that takes an iterable object as argument and creates a group that contains all the values produced by iterating over it.